Fabien Barthez: Return to Marseille

-By October, Howard had won the starting goalkeeper's job from Barthez; as a result, United agreed to release Barthez from his contract at Old Trafford after the 2003–04 season, and also agreed to loan Barthez out to his former club Marseille for the remainder of that season.
 Barthez began training with Marseille, who took on a portion of his wages, but FIFA initially blocked the loan deal on the grounds that it was not agreed upon within the international transfer window.
 The two clubs agreed on a loan deal after the transfer window reopened on 1 January 2004, and Barthez joined Marseille soon afterwards.
 On 27 April, Marseille and Barthez agreed to a two-and-a-half-year contract which would keep him at the club until spring 2006.
+On 19 May 2004, Barthez was sent off in first-half stoppage time by referee Pierluigi Collina during the 2004 UEFA Cup final against Valencia, lost by OM 2–0.

 Barthez was involved in a controversy during a friendly match between Marseille and Morocco's Wydad Casablanca on 12 February 2005.
 With ten minutes left, a Marseille player was sent off and a brawl erupted between players on the pitch.
 Barthez was reported for spitting on the Moroccan referee.
 On 21 April, Barthez was summoned to a hearing before the disciplinary committee of the French Football Federation (FFF); the following day, he received a six-month suspension, with the last three months being suspended.
 In an unusual move, the federal council of the FFF appealed the suspension, arguing that the punishment should have been for a minimum of six full months.
 Eventually, his suspension was extended to six full months due to political pressures.